 Understanding the links between dyslexia and speech, language and communication needs

-Did you know this week is Dyslexia Awareness Week; an important campaign highlighting the difficulties faced by those with dyslexia and ways they can be supported?
+The 4th – 10th October was Dyslexia Awareness Week; an important campaign that highlighted the difficulties faced by those with dyslexia and ways they can be supported.
 Dyslexia affects one in ten people – the same number of children and young people affected by speech, language and communication needs (SLCN).
 I CAN’s speech and language specialist, Mandy Grist, talks us through the speech and language indicators that could be linked to dyslexia.

 The link between SLCN and literacy is a very strong one; there is plenty of evidence highlighting this close relationship.
 Good speech, language and communication skills are important in enabling children and young people to be successful readers, and later on in their language development, reading and writing can be excellent tools for developing spoken and written language skills once a child has the basics.

 Dyslexia is a condition where people have trouble reading accurately and fluently – they may also have trouble with reading comprehension, spelling and writing.
 Often one of the first things noticed in a child with is their difficulty with literacy.
 However there are a number of indicating factors in dyslexia relating to speech, language and communication, as described by the British Dyslexia Association.
 Of course it shouldn’t be assumed that a child displaying these difficulties will be dyslexic, or every child with dyslexia will have the same range of difficulties with speech, language or communication, but it’s useful to think about them when considering the difficulties a child may be experiencing which lie ‘beneath the surface’ of any later literacy problems.

 In a preschool child the following speech and language difficulties could be early signs of dyslexia: